 Will stakeholders understand the data and be able to derive analyses from it?

-Will the data be available in real-time in production?
+Will the data be available in real-time once in production?

 As data changes, how will we continuously monitor and evaluate model performance to ensure the model is behaving as expected?

 Feature engineering and feature selection are crucial steps in model development.
-Once we better understand the data, we can cleanse and transform it into features representing the problem.
-These features then become inputs–used to improve model performance.
+Once we better understand the data, we can clean and transform it into features representing the problem.
+These features then become inputs used to improve model performance.

 There are many considerations when selecting features, including the following:

 What features can we create from existing data according to EDA and business expertise?